Loading…

 Play Malediction second.
 By then the mana loop is automatic, you know which Fonts are worth hunting, and you've seen enough boss encounters to actually appreciate what a fully stacked curse does.
 The same content feels different with Malediction once you stop wondering if the system is working.

-Q: How many magic schools are in Kristala?
-A: Six, one per clan.
-No two clans share the same school.
-They divide into two categories: Eminence (immediate damage) and Malediction (curse/DoT).
-Your school is permanent for the run.
+How many magic schools are in Kristala?
+Kristala has six magic schools, one per clan.
+Every clan is tied to a distinct school: no two clans share the same school.
+The six schools split into two broad categories: Eminence (immediate damage output) and Malediction (curse-based, damage over time).
+Your school is set at character creation by clan choice and cannot be changed mid-run.

 Unsure whether to play Kristala now or wait for patches?
 The Kristala Review covers the current state of both the magic system and the console performance issues worth knowing about before you start.